 WIOA participants have access to a wide range of supportive services.
 Where possible services are leveraged across partners and funding streams to maximize the system's strengths and resources and to eliminate duplication of services.
-Support services can be funded from several sources including WIOA Adult and Dislocated Programs, Trade Adjustment Act Programs, Department of Rehabilitation, Temporary Assistance for Needy Families, L.A.
-County Transitional Subsidized Employment Program, Bridge to Work Program (foster youth, juvenile offenders, homeless and runaway youth and gang involved youth), General Relief Opportunities for Work (Grow) Program, and the Youth at

-Work Program.
-Special grants provide additional resources for specific populations and programs, such as pre-apprenticeship, apprenticeship and re-entry grants, such as Prison to Employment (P2E).
+Support services can be funded from several sources including WIOA Adult, Dislocated Workers, and Youth Programs, the TAA program, DOR, Temporary Assistance for Needy Families, L.A.
+County Transitional Subsidized Employment Program, Bridge to Work Program (foster youth, juvenile offenders, homeless and runaway youth and gang-involved youth), General Relief Opportunities for Work (GROW) Program, and the Youth@ Work Program.
+Special funding provides additional resources for specific populations and programs, such as pre-apprenticeship, apprenticeship, and re-entry grants, including Prison to Employment (P2E).